-When I see advertisements about helping writers “write fast,” I often take a pause.
+When I see advertisements about helping writers “write fast,” I often pause.
 Me?
 Write fast?
-Well, I have nothing at all against writing at hare speed so long as the writing is well-done.
-However, I prefer to write slow.
-For me, writing is akin to eating a half-gallon of ice cream during a four-hour long, Oscar-winning movie.
+Well, I have nothing against writing at hare speed so long as the writing is well done.
+However, I prefer to write slowly.
+For me, writing is akin to eating a half-gallon of ice cream during a four-hour Oscar-winning movie.
 Both take time to enjoy.

 I love playing around with words and phrases, taking things out and putting things in till I’m comfortable with how my writing sounds.
-Sometimes I do catch myself envying those who can write both fast and well, but if I write too fast, I feel that my writing is sloppy.
+Sometimes I do catch myself envying those who can write both fast and well, but if I write too fast, I feel that it’s sloppy.
 This is just me, though.

-Every writer is different, I’ve come to realize.
+I’ve come to realize that every writer is different.
 Tolkien spent twelve years writing his trilogy, The Lord of the Rings (1937-1949).
 Other writers, such as Joyce Carol Oates, are super-prolific.

-No, it’s not wrong to write fast as a hare, neither is it wrong to write tortoise speed.
+No, it’s not wrong to write hare-fast as a hare, nor is it wrong to write tortoise-slow.
 Each writer must write at the pace that he or she is most comfortable with.
 And even though I’m a literary tortoise…Hey!
 I’m enjoying the process!